 For the Digital OEM, this means that their focus usually needs to be on creating highly standardized physical products, because any increase in variants and added complexity can potentially have a negative impact on scalability.
 Ideally, differentiation through product variations should be mainly focused on the software/AI side.
 An interesting example in this context is the Seat Heating-on-demand case, which is introduced in the product operations section: instead of having cars manufactured with individual seat heating configurations, all cars come with the same physical equipment and the configuration is done later on-demand by the customer.
 Of course this type of business case requires careful calculation of the marginal production costs vs. the downstream revenue opportunities over the life-cycle of the car.

 For the Digital Equipment Operator, the topic of repeatability and capacity is also important.
 This links closely back to the long-tail discussion from earlier on: if the benefits of the individual AIoT-enabled solutions are only relatively small in comparison, then ensuring repeatability on some level is key.
 In the "Predictive maintenance for hydraulic systems" case study, Bosch Rexroth used AIoT to enable predictive maintenance for hydraulic components.
 However, since each customer installation uses the hydraulics components in a different way, AI algorithms have to be adapted individually for the customer.
-Bosch Rexroth has established a service offering that maximizes repeatability by standardizing the sensor packs, and establishing a standardized process for the customization of AI for individual customers.
-In this way, the predictive maintenance service offering is competitive, despite of its positioning on the AIoT long tail.
+Bosch Rexroth has established a service offering that maximizes repeatability by standardizing the sensor packs and establishing a standardized process for the customization of AI for individual customers.
+In this way, the predictive maintenance service offering is competitive, despite its positioning on the AIoT long tail.

 - How Smart, Connected Products Are Transforming Competition, Michael Porter and Jim Heppelmann, 2014, Harvard Business Review